-OCC's rules require each Clearing Member representing the seller of an option to collateralize its contract obligations by either depositing the underlying security (i.e. "specific deposits"), other securities in lieu of margin deposits or by maintaining specified margin deposits.
+OCC's rules require each clearing member representing the seller of an option to collateralize its contract obligations by either depositing the underlying security ("specific deposits"), other securities in lieu of margin deposits or by maintaining specified margin deposits.
 Margin deposits are also required for futures, futures options positions and stock loan/borrow positions.
 Securities in lieu of margin and margin deposits may include cash, bank letters of credit, U.S. and Canadian Government securities, U.S. Government sponsored enterprise debt securities ("GSE debt securities") or other acceptable margin securities ("valued securities"), which may consist of common stocks and exchange-traded funds ("ETFs").

-The margin deposits of each Clearing Member are available to meet the financial obligations of that specific Clearing Member to OCC.
+The margin deposits of each clearing member are available to meet the financial obligations of that specific clearing member to OCC.
 The market value of all obligations is determined on a daily basis and OCC may issue intra-day margin calls for additional margin deposits, if necessary.
 Margin deposits must meet specified requirements, as provided for in OCC's rules, and all margin deposits are held at approved securities depositories or banks, except letters of credit.

 Since OCC does not take legal ownership of margin deposits or securities deposited in lieu of margin deposits, the below assets are not reflected in the Statements of Financial Condition.
-However, OCC has rights to these assets in the event of a Clearing Member default.
-At December 31, 2020 and 2019, margin deposits exceeded OCC's required margin.
+However, OCC has rights to these assets in the event of a clearing member default.
+At December 31, 2021 and 2020, margin deposits exceeded OCC's required margin.

-The fair values of securities in lieu of margin deposits and margin deposits at December 31, 2020 and 2019 were as follows (foreign securities are converted to U.S. dollars using the year-end exchange rate):
+The fair values of securities in lieu of margin deposits and margin deposits at December 31, 2021 and 2020 were as follows (foreign securities are converted to U.S. dollars using the year-end exchange rate):

-AS OF DECEMBER 31, (IN THOUSANE DS) 2020 2019
+AS OF DECEMBER 31, (IN THOUSAND S) 2021 2020

-Valued securities \$ 96,963,235 \$ 49,985,843
+Valued securities \$ 116,821,390 \$ 96,963,235

-Specific deposits 36,049,127 30,399,949
+Specific deposits 43,773,563 36,049,127

-Government securities 22,474,758 17,116,278
+Government securities 24,776,975 22,474,758

-Cash and cash equivalents 5,980,129 2,192,261
+Cash and cash equivalents 10,637,309 5,980,129

-Bank letters of credit 289,000 664,000
+Bank letters of credit 58,000 289,000

-Total \$ 161,756,249 \$ 100,358,331
+Total \$ 196,067,237 \$ 161,756,249